jonsuh/jonsuh.com/_posts/2014-03-11-need-for-speed.md

 ]
 {% endhighlight %}

-You can use Foundation with Grunt + Libsass or Compass: <a href="http://foundation.zurb.com/docs/sass.html" target="_blank">Read more</a>.
+You can use Foundation with Grunt + LibSASS or Compass: <a href="http://foundation.zurb.com/docs/sass.html" target="_blank">Read more</a>.

 ## Nginx